sgoudham/git-view/README.md

-# git-remote
+# git-browser

-A command line application to open your git repository on Github... written in Rust :D
+A git sub-command to open your git repository in the web browser... written in Rust :D